 Rocky Mountain High Restaurant & Bar

-The Festival’s new venue for 2017 is Rocky Mountain High Restaurant & Bar.
-Formerly Evergreen Fire Pit, this popular location continues to provide an intimate listening environment and relaxing patio, plus a menu that is drawing enthusiastic reviews in its first few months.
+New to the Festival in 2017, Rocky Mountain High Restaurant & Bar provides an intimate listening environment and relaxing patio, plus a menu that draws enthusiastic reviews.
 Great burgers, Italian specialties, and the Cuban sandwich are highlights, and the weekend breakfast offerings are reason enough to include a late Sunday morning set in your Festival plan.
 Of course, Rocky Mountain High is a regular stop on the Festival shuttle route.